-As a tissue recovery organization accredited by the American Association of Tissue Banks, Donor Network of Arizona (DNA) manages all aspects of the tissue donation and recovery process.
-As an eye bank accredited by the Eye Bank Association of America, we also manage all aspects of the cornea donation process including recovery, evaluation and distribution.
+As a tissue recovery organization accredited by the American Association of Tissue Banks, Donor Network of Arizona (DNA) facilitates all aspects of the tissue donation and recovery process.
+As an eye bank accredited by the Eye Bank Association of America, we coordinate all aspects of the cornea donation process including recovery, evaluation and distribution.

 The tissue and cornea donation process begins with a referral call notifying DNA of a patient’s death.
-At the time of the referral call, a donation specialist will work closely with the person making the referral to determine what may be possible for donation and transplantation.
+At the time of the referral call, a donation specialist will work closely with the person making the referral to determine what may be possible for donation.
 A patient’s donor registry status is also verified at this time.

 If the individual made the choice to donate during his or her lifetime, our team contacts the family to gain additional information for donation.
 If he or she had not made the decision, the family is invited to make the choice about donation on their loved one’s behalf.
 Following determination of medical suitability and authorization for donation by the individual or family, donation recovery takes place.

 Tissue and cornea recovery is performed by highly trained, skilled recovery staff.
 We are committed to honoring donors and their gifts with care, and recoveries are conducted with respect and gratitude.
 DNA takes pride in honoring the selfless decision donors and their families make to offer hope and healing for many.